Nuclear Reactors and Radioisotopes for Space

 Fission systems – heat

 For power requirements over 100 kWe, fission systems have a distinct cost advantage over RTGs.

-The US SNAP-10A launched in 1965 was a 45 kWt thermal nuclear fission reactor which produced 650 watts using a thermoelectric converter with ZrH moderator (or UZrH fuel) and eutectic NaK coolant feeding thermoelectric converter panels.
-It operated for 43 days but was shut down due to a voltage regulator (not reactor) malfunction.
+The US SNAP-10A launched in 1965 was a 45 kWt thermal nuclear fission reactor to produce 650 watts with ZrH moderator (or UZrH fuel) and eutectic NaK coolant feeding thermoelectric converter panels.
+It operated for 43 days and produced 590 watts, but was shut down due to a voltage regulator (not reactor) malfunction.
 It remains in orbit.

 The last US space reactor initiative was a joint NASA-DOE-Defence Dept program developing the SP-100 reactor – a 2 MWt fast reactor unit and thermoelectric system delivering up to 100 kWe as a multi-use power supply for orbiting missions or as a lunar/Martian surface power station.
 This was terminated in the early 1990s after absorbing nearly $1 billion.
 The reactor used uranium nitride fuel and was lithium-cooled.